kashanshah/github-searcher/README.md

 The first 30 results against each searched keyword are also stored in redux store, through [redux-persist](https://www.npmjs.com/package/redux-persist).
 The cached results are flushed when the default route `/` is mounted.

 Before calling the API, the [application first checks](./src/templates/SearchPage/index.js#L53) the redux store for the results against the typed keyword.
 If the result is present, the application checks if the cached data is not older than an hour.
 If the data is not an hour older, it displays the data from redux store, otherwise a new API call is executed to get refreshed data.

+As mentioned in the [Github Documentation](https://docs.github.com/en/rest/reference/search#rate-limit), it allows **10 requests per minute** while searching for any keyword.
+Therefore, whenever the API calls exceeds than the allowed number, it displays the error and a **Retry** button appears so that the user may wait and retry again to continue the search.

 ## Available Scripts